acschaefer/robotics_interview_prep/algorithms.md

 It allows to quickly retrieve all intervals a given point is part of.
 It is constructed as follows:

-1. Sort the intervals using their start values.
+1. Sort the intervals according to their start values.
 2. For each interval, compute the median.
 3. Build the tree based on the median vales.
    All intervals that contain a certain median value are stored in one node.